andres-erbsen/rrtcp/README.md

 # Round Robin TCP

-This repository contains implementation and testing code for Round Robin TCP, a new transport layer network protocol which uses a round-robin pool of TCP connections to facilitate better bidirectional audio over TCP.
+This repository contains implementation and testing code for Round Robin TCP, a "new" "transport layer network protocol" which uses a round-robin pool of TCP connections to facilitate better bidirectional audio over TCP.

 ## Dependencies